veertuinc/anka-docs/content/en/docs/Anka Build Cloud/working-with-controller-and-API.md

 ## REST API

-> Note
-> Run these against IP:Port of the Controller.

-Use the REST APIs to integrate Anka Build cloud with your CI system(If there is no plugin/integration available).
+Use the REST APIs to integrate Anka Build cloud with your CI system (If there is no plugin/integration available).

 ### Status